awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/docs/architecture-and-developer-guide.md

 ```
 Notice in the REQUEST message the **reply-sdk** ('ipc' or 'mqtt') and **reply-topic** fields.
 These allow the requesting message to nominate where any response message should be published to.
 This removes another dependency on the requesting component to interact with upstream systems if they update or change the local topic schema.

-The below demonstrates how to build and publish the example well-formatted REQUEST PubSub message using the AWS Greengrass Application Framework.
+The below demonstrates how to build and publish the example well-formatted REQUEST PubSub message using the AWS Greengrass IoT PubSub Framework.
 ```
-# Example from main.py.

 #### Create a well formatted REQUEST message #####

 # Specify the requested command and param fields to send in the REQUEST.
-# e.g:
 command = 'temp_sensor_request'
 params = {
   "units" : "celsius",